-For more information about transportation, including student eligibility and bus cancellation procedures, please call the Sudbury Student Services Consortium at 705.521.1234 or toll free at 1.877.225.1196 (from 7 am to 5 pm, Monday through Friday), email transport@businfo.ca or visit www.businfo.ca.
-Follow @bus_info1 on Twitter for inclement weather days.
+For more information about transportation, including student eligibility, the new mTransport app to ensure student safety, and bus cancellation procedures, please call the Sudbury Student Services Consortium at 705.521.1234 or toll free at 1.877.225.1196 (from 7 am to 5 pm, Monday through Friday), email transport@businfo.ca or visit www.businfo.ca.
+For bus cancellations, visit businfo.ca/en/.
+Follow @bus\info1 on X (formerly Twitter) for

-Rainbow District School Board 2022-2023 School Year Calendar
+2023-2024 School Year Calendar